 a) The balance on the Corporate Priorities Reserve has increased from £848k at 1 April 2011 to £1,215k at 31 March 2012.
-The balance on the General Reserve for Special Expenses (MM) for the same period has increased from £68k to £110k.
+The balance on the General Reserve for Special Expenses (MM) for the same period has increased from £68k to £178k.
 For Special Expenses (MM) the working balance has increased from £49k to £50k back to its approved level as approved by Full Council on 1 February 2012.
 For General Expenses the working balance has remained at £640k.
-The level of reserves will be adjusted in 2012-13 in order to reflect the carry forward of both capital and revenue budget over/underspends from 2011-12 and the estimated position on the reserves is covered in a separate report on this committee's agenda.
+The level of reserves will be adjusted in 2012-13 in order to reflect the carry forward of both capital and revenue budget over/underspends from 2011-12 and the estimated position on the reserves was reported to PFA on 3 July 2012.